#Project configuration

 Disk polling may be a costly operation, especially in projects with a large quantity of files, and/or running over remote mounted directories (ftp mapping, NFS, SMB...).
 If configuring the poll interval, please adjust the value down in steps, monitoring performance as the poll interval decreases.

-On the flip side, increasing the polling interval may cause an annoying experience during retype watch
+On the flip side, increasing the polling interval may cause an annoying experience during retype start

 as file changes will require a longer time before reflected in the browser.